-In 2012, a wave of women were elected in Senegal following the passage of a law on parity (adopted in May 2010) requiring political parties to submit an alternating list of men and women candidates.
+In 2012, a wave of women was elected in Senegal following the passage of a law on parity (adopted in May 2010) requiring political parties to submit an alternating list of men and women candidates.
 While elections in 2017 still resulted in a strong voice for women in Senegal (just under 42%), the parity threshold has not yet been crossed.
 Commentators pointed to the "lack of uniformity" in applying the quota legislation, particularly among some religion-based rural parties.

-Algeria was the only country of the Arab region to renew the membership of its legislature in 2017.
+Algeria was the only country of the Arab region1 to renew the membership of its legislature in 2017.
 A pioneer in the region, Algeria has transformed its political system through successive electoral reforms, including a move to a multi-party system in 1989, and the introduction of a legislative gender quota in 2012.
-From 2002 to 2012, the percentage of women increased
+From 2002 to 2012, the percentage of women increased dramatically from 6.2 per cent to almost 32 per cent.

-Arab region includes Middle East and North African Arab countries.
+1 Arab region includes Middle East and North African Arab countries.